Research in the Community

 Supported by the RBC Blue Water Initiative, made possible by a generous gift from the RBC Foundation, this project is studying the possible effects of pharmaceuticals and other contaminants that pass through water treatment plants.
 Click to see a video summary of the work to date.

 This five-year research project is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) through the Automotive Partnership of Canada (APC).
-Aimed a developing a clear understanding of the wide range of costs and benefits associated with the adoption of electric mobility, it will help prepare the automotive sector, electric utilities, government and other stakeholders for the future.
-Find out about the latest findings here.
+Aimed at developing a clear understanding of the wide range of costs and benefits associated with the adoption of electric mobility, it will help prepare the automotive sector, electric utilities, government and other stakeholders for the future.

 For more information on McMaster’s work with the community and the University’s community engagement initiative, consult the McMaster Community Engagement site, MacConnector.